 Being the massive and diverse city it is, Berlin also provides locals and visitors with a fantastic public transport system.
 One of the most popular ways to get around in Berlin is via the U-Bahn (the underground) or S-Bahn trains which run all over the city.
 You could also jump one of the city’s handy trams or buses.
 It’s very easy to get tickets for any of these modes of transport, just make sure you get your hands on a map so no time is wasted by getting lost!

 While a lot of Berlin is super walkable, it doesn’t help with getting the most out of your trip.
 Perhaps the best thing to do is grab one of the city’s travel passes.
 You can get to your destination easily and spend more time exploring Berlin!

 Wondering what to do in Berlin?
-Whether you love art, history, food, a happening nightlife scene, or you’re up for anything, we’ve put together a stellar Berlin itinerary that will make your trip unforgettable!
+Whether you love art, history, food, a happening nightlife scene, or you’re up for anything, I’ve put together a stellar Berlin itinerary that will make your trip unforgettable!